 - Join us to welcome the new year together!

-- Join us for the tradition of Tashlich at Kleiner Park!
+- Join us for the tradition of Tashlich at Kleiner Park followed by lunch!